-Sex of child in humans is determined by the males.
-Males have XX chromosomes while females have XY chromosomes.
-Hence, if:-
+The sex of the child in humans is determined by the males.
+Males have XY chromosomes, while females have XX chromosomes.
+Hence, if:

-- The male's X chromosomes combines the female's X chromosomes, the mother gives birth to a girl - The male's Y chromosome combines with the female's X chromosome, the mother gives birth to a boy
+- The male's X chromosomes combine with the female's X chromosomes, the mother gives birth to a girl - The male's Y chromosome combines with the female's X chromosome, the mother gives birth to a boy